Benin Map

 Did you know that the legal system of Benin is civil law system modeled largely on the French system and some customary law?

-When you are traveling around or looking for accommodation in Benin, you would better know, that (there are in total lengths of roadways total: 16,000 km, paved: 1,400 km, unpaved: 14,600 km (2006)) and the most crowded areas in this country are: PORTO-NOVO (capital) 268,000 (2014); COTONOU (seat of government) 682,000; Abomey-Calavi 757,000 (2015).
-The urbanization rate in this country looks like the following: urban population: 44% of total population (2015).
+When you are traveling around or looking for accommodation in Benin, you would better know that (the lengths of roadways total: 16,000 km, paved: 1,400 km, unpaved: 14,600 km (2006)), and the most crowded areas in this country are: PORTO-NOVO (capital) 268,000 (2014); COTONOU (seat of government) 682,000; Abomey-Calavi 757,000 (2015).
+The urbanization rate in this country looks like the following: urban population: 44% of the total population (2015).

 You may find the following ethnic groups in Benin nowadays; Fon and related 38.4%, Adja and related 15.1%, Yoruba and related 12%, Bariba and related 9.6%, Fulani and related 8.6%, Ottamari and related 6.1%, Yoa-Lokpa and related 4.3%, Dendi and related 2.9%, other 0.9%, foreigner 1.9% (2013 estimate).